inguillen87/chatboc-frontend/README.md

 admins can view or manage internal users.
 If a non-admin attempts to open that section, the hook redirects back to the start page.

+The `/municipal/usuarios` page now includes a small form to register employees.
+Admins must provide name, email, password, role and a category fetched from the backend.
+After creating the employee the list refreshes automatically.

 ## Widget integration guidelines
 Detailed requirements for the embedded widget can be found in [docs/widget-requirements.md](docs/widget-requirements.md).